-UW Health Quartz Medicare Advantage UW Health Quartz Medicare Advantage Value Elite Services that are covered for you What you must pay when you get these services What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist. ning ultrasound for people at risk.
-The plan creening if you have certain risk factors eferral for it from your physician, physician
+Services that are covered for you Gundersen MN Quartz Medicare Advantage Value Gundersen MN Quartz Medicare Advantage Elite Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+There is no coinsurance, copayn eligible for this pro ·